navaneethk86/FirstFrontEndProject/README.md

 # FirstFrontEndProject
-my first frontend project using css and html
+my first frontend project using css and html.